gamepro110/t-db3-2324nj/notes/ES/car-challenge-report.md

 the servo also outputs a faster pwm signal that shows its angle in the duty cycle, which could be used to measure how fast it is going.
 by using the output of the distance sensor as setpoint for the [PID (described here)](<#pid-control>) i was able to have a closed loop control controller.
 for controlling the behavior of the car while it is running I made a MCP with 2 buttons (each with long and short press action), and a [uart terminal](<#uart-control>) to parse input and apply the changes.
-I used FreeRtos as on OS to keep it running in real time while being able to utilize multiple threads, and to communicate between those threads i used [message queues](<#how-do-i-communicate-between-threads-while-keeping-it-in-real-time>)
+I used FreeRtos as on OS to keep it running in real time while being able to utilize multiple threads, and to communicate between those threads i used [message queues](<#how-do-i-communicate-between-threads-while-keeping-it-in-real-time>).
+together with this document you will find a video of the car in action.

 ## reflection